 All Fincham Press journals and books strongly encourage authors to make the research objects associated with their publications openly available.
 This means that peer reviewers are able to better assess the foundations of claims made, and the research community and wider public are able to similarly validate authors’ work, and are more easily able to extend and build upon it

 All Fincham Press content is indexed with CrossRef and assigned a Digital Object Identifier (DOI).
 This means that all of our references are made available so that citations can be tracked by the publishing community.
-The journal is also indexed with Google Scholar and the Directory of Open Access Journals (DOAJ).

 We endorse and adhere to the NISO Transfer Code of Practice, which ensures that when a journal transfers between publishers, that librarians, editors, and other publishers are informed and treated fairly.